Nmstr/WayKey/.github/CONTRIBUTING.md

 - What did you do?
 - What did you expect to happen?
 - What actually happened?
-- What version of waykey did you use?
+- What version of WayKey did you use?
 - Anything else that might be important.

 ## Feature requests